janeduncan/GymWebApp/planning/notes_etc/MOSCOW.md

 #### MUST (MVP)

-* [ ] The app should allow the gym to create / edit / delete members
+* [x] The app should allow the gym to create / edit / delete members.
-* [ ] The app should allow the gym to create / edit / delete classes
+* [x] The app should allow the gym to create / edit / delete classes.
-* [ ] The app should allow the gym to add members to specific classes
+* [ ] The app should allow the gym to add members to specific classes.
-* [ ] The app should show a list of all upcoming classes
+* [ ] The app should show a list of all upcoming classes.
-* [ ] The app should show all members that are registered for a particular class
+* [ ] The app should show all members that are registered for a particular class.

 #### SHOULD (Extensions)